All Episodes

 And then I kind of realized they did it in Chicago and it failed.

-They did it in Portland.
+Oh, they did it in Portland?

-They did it in Seattle.
+They did it in Seattle?

-It's not just those cities either.
+Come on, it's not just those cities either.

-And what you end up with is an epidemic of socialism.
+Socialists have been winning in many liberal jurisdictions in Minneapolis, and what you end up with is an epidemic of socialism.

-Zoran Mamdani is going to win, but nobody learned their lesson and nobody cracked it up.
+Zoman Mandani is going to win, but nobody learned their lesson and nobody cracked it up.

 The city is run like crap.